-Creation and Presentation FY24 Narrative Questions for Full Year Applicants
+Creation and Presentation Narrative Questions for Full Year Applicants

-As the Wisconsin Arts Board celebrates its 50th Anniversary, we take this opportunity to gratefully recognize and thank the arts organizations and artists of our state whose work makes our own possible and meaningful.
+Throughout this past year, the Wisconsin Arts Board celebrated its 50th Anniversary.
+We gratefully recognize and thank the arts organizations and artists of our state whose work makes our own possible and meaningful.
 Thank you!

 George Tzougros, Wisconsin Arts Board Executive Director